 If reports are true, China can be considered as the world’s largest prison for the Netizens.
 And the only way out is to use a VPN in China.

 As a rule, all new social/content websites are immediately red-flagged as a potential threat.
-The Internet Police blocks access to the website from China.
-Then, they review the site content and take a decision: Keep blocking if it's a threat or allow access to Chinese users if it's a false alarm.
+The Internet Police block access to the website from China.
+Then, they review the site content and take a decision: Keep blocking if it’s a threat or allows access to Chinese users if it’s a false alarm.
 Once a website is blocked, the only way to get access with a VPN China.
+Virtual private networks are therefore often common practice in the Middle Empire.

-The Great Firewall of China is set restrict access to websites that represent a potential threat to the government.
+The Great Firewall of China is set to restrict access to websites that represent a potential threat to the government.
 Every time a user in Mainland China connects to a website, the Internet Police scans the URL, IP Address and page content.
 With a VPN in China, you can bypass censorship and also reduce its range.
+This is because it offers to go online from server locations in other countries.

 List of popular websites blocked in China